jflight-public/jesc-configurator/README.md

 # jesc-configurator

 Google Chrome application for JESC firmware flashing and configuration.
+Learn more about JESC [Here](https://jflight.net).

 ## Disclaimer